-Taking into account fits in the $68\%$ confidence interval around $\mathbb{E}[\chi^2]$ of the $\chi^2$ distribution which include heavy 3-body input (red dots in \cref{fig/main:fit-quality-all-fits}), we extract pole positions depicted in \cref{fig/main:poles}, including the pole positions of the two-pion resonances in the iso-vector/-scalar subsystems.
-Extrapolating to the physical point is achieved by setting $M_\pi$ to its physical value as dictated by CHPT.
-In the three-body case, the simplest ansatz (see above) is to use parameters obtained from fits to the heavy pion mass data, assuming negligible pion-mass dependence of all terms in \cref{eq:C-term} evaluated in physical/lattice units.
-Results of individual fits and a model average of those using the Akaike Information Criterion~\cite{Akaike} are depicted in \cref{fig/main:poles}.
+Taking into account fits in the $68\%$ confidence interval around $\mathbb{E}[\chi^2]$ of the $\chi^2$ distribution, which include heavy three-body input (red dots in \cref{fig/main:fit-quality-all-fits}), we extract pole positions depicted in \cref{fig/main:poles}, including the pole positions of the two-pion resonances in the isovector and isoscalar subsystems.
+Extrapolating to the physical point in the two-body sector is achieved by setting $M_\pi$ to its physical value as dictated by CHPT.
+In the three-body case, the simplest ansatz (see above) is to use parameters obtained from fits to the heavy pion mass data, assuming negligible pion mass dependence of all terms in \cref{eq:C-term} evaluated in physical/lattice units.
+Results of individual fits and a model average of those using the Akaike information criterion~\cite{Akaike} are depicted in \cref{fig/main:poles}.
 The model average result constitutes our principal finding

 Our results for the two-body resonances agree quite well with the PDG values~\cite{ParticleDataGroup:2024cfk}, except for $\Re M_{\rho(770)}$.
-Since our result for $\Re M_\rho(770)$ is consistent with previous lattice studies on this but also other ensembles~\cite{Mai:2019pqr, Yan:2024gwp}, we attribute this discrepancy to finite lattice spacing effects, discussed in Ref.~\cite{Wang:2025hew} using the same lattice configurations.
-The agreement in all other results indicates that the three-body data actually constrain the two-body sector, for which larger uncertainties would be expected otherwise.
+Since our result for $\Re M_\rho(770)$ is consistent with previous lattice studies on these but also other ensembles~\cite{Mai:2019pqr, Yan:2024gwp}, we attribute this discrepancy to finite lattice spacing effects, discussed in Ref.~\cite{Wang:2025hew} using the same lattice configurations.
+The agreement in all other results indicates (a similar observation was made recently in Ref.~\cite{Dawid:2025zxc}) that the three-body data actually constrain the two-body sector, for which larger uncertainties would be expected otherwise.

-As for the main goal and novel result of this work -- the prediction of the parameters of the excited state of the pion from QCD -- we observe an agreement with the PDG values within $1\sigma$ uncertainties.
-We emphasize that for all extracted pole positions $\Im\, M_{\pi(1300)}<0$, while the extracted errors are unconstrained due to simplistic Gaussian statistics employed here.
+Regarding the main goal and novel result of this Letter---the prediction of the parameters of the excited state of the pion from QCD---we observe agreement with the PDG values within $1\sigma$ uncertainties.
+We emphasize that, for all extracted pole positions $\Im\, M_{\pi(1300)}<0$, while the extracted errors are unconstrained due to the simplistic Gaussian statistics employed here.